 - a detailed time-line for achieving the goals outlined

 - Goals in line with NASA National Space Grant, and the strategic missions of one or more of NASA‘s Mission Directorates:

 - Recipients are expected to keep WSGC informed of their progress.

 - Research programs are expected to result in publication in a refereed journal and/or a proposal to another funding agency (i.e., NSF or NASA).

 - Presentation of research on campus is expected; presentation at national scientific meetings is highly encouraged.

 - Recipients will be expected to notify WSGC of any publications or presentations resulting from the funding (even if they are made many years after the grant period.)

 - If additional proposals are submitted to other funding agencies resulting from this funding, you are expected to notify the WSGC office of these proposals (either successful or not successful).

-- A written FINAL REPORT is required and must be submitted in a timely manner following the completion of the grant year.
+- A short final report survey will be sent to you towards the end of your funding period.
+This information is required for reporting purposes and must be submitted in a timely manner following the completion of the grant.